 Complaints can be made by filling out a complaint form and turning it into the Association office.
-An online ECC Complaint form can be found on this site or you may pick one up at the Association Office.
+The online ECC Complaint form can be found on this page or you may pick one up at the Association Office.
 The ECC Field Representative will then check on the complaint, and if found to be in violation, the ECC will send a Request for Cooperation letter to the Property Owner which begins the violation process outlined below.

 Unfortunately, due to our BVSA Confidentiality Agreement, we are not able to disclose to you the outcome of your complaint.

 Submittal forms can be picked up at the Association Office Monday through Friday from 8:30am-5pm and can also be found on this site under the Document Library under ECC Documents.
 Forms must be signed by the Property Owner and turned in with detailed plans, paint swatches, and plot maps, depending on the nature of your project.
 Our staff is always willing to assist you either in the office, or by phone at 661- 821-5537 X222 or X 211 or via email at ECC@bvsa.org.

 Submittals received by Friday will be reviewed by the ECC the following Wednesday.
 Property Owners can call on Wednesday afternoon for the status and a letter will be mailed out the following day.